commitdev/docs/docs/about/how-we-work.md

 sidebar_position: 4
 ---

 We are an employee-centric company and we believe that the future of work is asynchronous.
-In order to achieve an efficient asynchronous working culture, it's important to us that all our engineers stay connected and are efficient and productive with their work.

-We place an emphasis on Working Out Loud (WOL) and being open in your communication through our current async and synchronous communication channels: [Slack](https://commitdev.slack.com), email, [the Commit platform](https://app.commit.dev), and Zoom.
+In order to achieve an efficient asynchronous working culture, it's important to us that all our people stay connected and are efficient and productive with their work.
+We place an emphasis on Working Out Loud (WOL) and being open in async and synchronous communication channels.

 The following 7 guidelines help us stick to the WOL, employee-centric mandate.